-- The bread in the residential dining halls is purchased from Alpha Baking Company, a Chicago business.
+- Most of the bread in the residential dining halls is purchased from Alpha Baking Company, a Chicago business.

-- 100 percent of our milk is purchased from Bareman’s Dairy in Holland, Michigan.
-This dairy farm is located only 147 miles from the University of Chicago.
+- 100 percent of our milk is purchased from Bareman’s Dairy in Holland, Michigan, 147 miles from Chicago.

-- We work closely with Cristina Foods, our produce distributor, to purchase locally grown produce whenever they are in season.
-Every year, UChicago Dining hosts an Apple Festival in the farm and highlights the local farms that produce was purchased from.
+- We work closely with Cristina Foods, our produce distributor, to purchase locally grown produce in season.

 - Our cheese is purchased from Belgioioso Cheese, located in Wisconsin.

-- We support local MWBE (Minority and Women in Business Enterprises), including Cristina, Tasteful Life, Little Miss Muffin, Saffron, Inc., Asian Provisions, and Noodles, Etc.
+- We support local MWBE (Minority and Women-owned Business Enterprises), including Cristina, Tasteful Life, Little Miss Muffin, Saffron, Inc., Asian Provisions, and Noodles, Etc.

-- We only purchase SCA one-napkin-at-a-time dispensers and Earth Plus napkins that are made from 100 percent post-consumer material at all UChicago Dining locations.
+- We purchase Green Seal-certified cleaning products, SCA one-napkin-at-a-time dispensers, and Earth Plus napkins that are made from 100 percent post-consumer material.

-- We offer reusable coffee mug discounts at all cafes and sell reusable water bottles at all retail locations.
+- We offer reusable coffee mug discounts at all cafes and sell reusable water bottles at some retail locations.

-- All paper purchased in offices is made from recycled materials.
+- Paper purchased for our offices is made from recycled materials.